 The Uptown Mt.
-Lebanon Main Street Design Guidelines are based largely on the core concepts of the Secretary of the Interior's Standards for the Treatment of Historic Properties, a document issued by the National Park Service (NPS) that provides guidance on the preservation, rehabilitation, restoration, and reconstruction of historic properties.
+Lebanon Main Street Design Guidelines are based largely on the core concepts of the Secretary of the Interior's Standards for the Rehabilitation of Historic Properties, a document issued by the National Park Service (NPS) that provides guidance on the preservation, rehabilitation, restoration, and reconstruction of historic properties.
 The Secretary of the Interior's Standards are cited by federal and state agencies when property owners are seeking certification for federal and state tax benefits.
-These Design Guidelines follow the lead of the Secretary of the Interior's Standards to ensure that local Uptown property owners are able to maximize their abilities to receive tax credits that are available to them for rehabilitation work on their buildings.
+These Design Guidelines follow the lead of the Secretary of the Interior's Standard, ensuring that local Uptown property owners can receive tax credits available to them for rehabilitation work on their buildings.